Squamish is a picturesque town in British Columbia, Canada, known for its stunning natural beauty and outdoor recreational opportunities.

 Location: A 10-minute drive north of Squamish on the Sea to Sky Highway.
 (The parking lot is on the right).

-Due to the popularity of the campground, reservations are definitely recommended.
+Due to the popularity of the campground, reservations are recommended.
 You can reserve through the Discover Camping website.

 - Four Lakes Trail – 6 km loop around all four lakes

 For fewer crowds, explore the 4 Lakes Trail and visit Stump, Fawn, or Edith Lake.
-Dogs aren’t allowed on the main beach of Alice Lake, however, you can take them on the trails and to the three smaller lakes.
+Dogs aren’t allowed on the main beach of Alice Lake; however, you can take them on the trails and to the three smaller lakes.

 - DeBeck's Hill Trail – 3km round trip